turkeydave/mobile_day_notes/README.md

 * demonstrate at least some code best practices and/or logic orgainization
     * services (managers) for some of the cross cutting functionality - data service for dealing with domain objects, and a socket service to encapsulate all things related to messaging
     * an app viewmodel that handles the business logic - and brokers data and user interactions for the view.
 The view should be free of logic.
-    * while i'm not sharing code between server and client, i AM using the same domain models, and the data service is an interface into and exposing the server api
+    * while I'm not sharing code between server and client, I am using the same domain models, and the data service is an interface into and exposing the server api

 * demonstrate use of a framework that uses two way binding for code logic simplification and good user experience